-Northern lynx and Common lynx, European lynx
+Northern lynx, Common lynx, European lynx

-The Eurasian lynx is Europe’s third largest predator after brown bears and wolves, and is the biggest of the species of lynx.
-Its body is short and it has long legs with large feet.
+The body of the Eurasian lynx is short and it has long legs with large feet.
 Its ears have a distinctive black tuft at its tip and its paws have retractile sharp claws.
 Its coat is long and very dense, especially during the winter, and has a wider range of colors than the other cats.
-Its shorter, summer coat is more brownish or reddish, while in winter it may be yellowish-gray, silver-gray, grizzled grayish-brown, dark gray or ashy blue.
-The pattern on the coat also varies a lot, with some animals having very clear black spots, which sometimes become narrow stripes, others having almost no spots.
+Its shorter, summer coat is more brownish or reddish, while in winter it may be yellowish-gray, silver-gray, grizzled grayish-brown, dark gray, or ashy blue.
+The pattern on the coat also varies a lot, with some animals having very clear black spots, which sometimes become narrow stripes, and others having almost no spots.

 Eurasian lynxes are strictly carnivorous.
-They eat mostly musk deer, roe deer and chamois, but may prey on ungulates the size of caribou and elk during winter, as this prey is vulnerable in deep snow.
-They also eat red foxes, hares, rabbits, rodents and birds.
+They eat mostly musk deer, roe deer, and chamois, but may prey on ungulates the size of caribou and elk during winter, as this prey is vulnerable in deep snow.
+They also eat red foxes, hares, rabbits, rodents, and birds.

 Eurasian lynxes are polygynous.
 By the use of scent marks and vocalizations, the females broadcast their availability for mating to males in adjacent territories, who will go looking for them.
 The breeding season is from February to April.
-Pregnant females seek out a secluded den which they will line with fur, feather and grasses for comfort and warmth.
+Pregnant females seek out a secluded den which they will line with fur, feather, and grasses for comfort and warmth.
 After a 2-month gestation period, they give birth to 2-3 kittens, which are born blind and helpless.
 After 6 weeks, the kittens eat solid food and are ready to leave their den.
 When they are old enough, they go with their mother when she is out hunting, to learn how to do this for themselves.
-At about 10 months of age they become independent, usually breeding at 2-3 years old for the first time.
+At about 10 months of age, they become independent, usually breeding at 2-3 years old for the first time.

 Habitat loss as a result of deforestation, loss of prey due to illegal hunting, and game hunting and trapping for fur are the primary threats to this species.

-According to the IUCN Red List, the total population size of the Eurasian lynx is between 70,000 and 80,000 animals, including about 9,000-10,000 animals in Europe, 22,510 animals in Russia, 27,000 in China and 10,000 in Mongolia.
+According to the IUCN Red List, the total population size of the Eurasian lynx is between 70,000 and 80,000 animals, including about 9,000-10,000 animals in Europe, 22,510 animals in Russia, 27,000 in China, and 10,000 in Mongolia.
 Overall, Eurasian lynxes’ numbers are stable today and they are classified as Least Concern (LC) on the IUCN Red List.

 Eurasian lynxes have an effect on the population size, distribution, and behavior of some of their prey species, particularly roe deer and chamois.